kanaszewska/Shop_redux/README.md

 # Features
 * Responsive design
-* Scroll layout after use navigation
+* Going to subpages after using navigation
+* Filtering products by category
+* Subpage with details of each product
+* Adding products to the shopping cart
+* Choosing payment and delivery options
-* Animated texts, buttons and icons
+* Animated texts, buttons and product icons
-* Validated contact form
-* Sending email by my form
 * Modal windows
 * I used fonts from Google Fonts
 * I used icons from React Icons